 Rio de Janeiro pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Rio de Janeiro is none Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Rio de Janeiro is low; cypress is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app